By Tamara Hughes

 One thing you can do to liven up a family stroll for the kids is geocaching.
 Geocaching is a game where people have hidden containers, called geocaches, in parks and natural areas, and posted the GPS coordinates on the geocaching.com website.
 You can get the coordinates and tell the kids that you’re going on a treasure hunt!
 Caches can differ but a basic cache will have a logbook for you to sign, an info sheet about geocaching, and some trading items.
 The basic rule is take something, leave something; so bring along some dollar-store treasures to leave if you think your kids will be interested in taking a trading item from the cache.

 Getting into geocaching can be fairly easy.
-If you don’t want to shell out for a GPS unit, there are a lot of smartphones with a GPS built in these days (we use our iPhones).
+If you don’t want to shell out for a GPS unit, there are a lot of smartphones with a GPS built-in these days (we use our iPhones) and an easy app.
 Go to geocaching.com, pick a geocache to find, input the coordinates of your first target into your caching app or GPS, and head out on an adventure!

 Some favourite areas for Calgary geocachers are our big, beautiful parks… Edworthy Park, Nosehill Park, and Fish Creek Park.
 It’s a great way to check out some areas of the city you might not otherwise get to!

 We go out geocaching with our family – two boys, 4 and 2, and our baby girl, 9 months.
 The younger ones are a bit too small to really get it yet (though the 2-year-old gets really excited once the cache is found!), but the 4-year-old really enjoys it and likes helping us look for the cache.
 It’s great quality time for us.